debopriyadey/ATMmanagement/README.md

 ## About

 Talking about the features of this system, a user can log into the system either as a bank maneger or as a customer.
-Logging in the system with require user creadential for authentication.
+Logging in the system will require user creadential for authentication.

 **Operations that can be performed by a manger**
 - Print the list of Accounts